 Approach Considerations

-Always consider serious underlying conditions, such as tumors and immunodeficiency states, in the workup.
+Always consider serious underlying conditions, such as tumors and immunodeficiency states, in the workup of chronic sinusitis.
 In general, plain radiography has low sensitivity and specificity.
 CT scanning is considered the imaging standard for evaluation of chronic sinusitis.
 Routine blood cell counts and sedimentation rates are generally unhelpful; however, these may be elevated in patients with fever.

 The cornerstone in the diagnostic workup of chronic sinusitis is the radiologic examination.
-Nasal endoscopy is recommended in most cases prior to obtaining imaging because it demonstrates the condition of the nasal mucosa and evaluates for purulent drainage.
+Nasal endoscopy is recommended in most cases before obtaining imaging because it demonstrates the condition of the nasal mucosa and evaluates for purulent drainage.

 For more information, see the Medscape Reference article Imaging in Sinusitis.